Joans-ship/School-Curriculum/README.md

 Welcome to the official curriculum repository for **The Coding Clubhouse**.

 This is where all lesson content, exercises, and teaching materials are stored, maintained, and updated.
-Every change is tracked, every contributor is credited, and nothing is ever permanently lost.
+Every change is tracked, every contributor is credited, and nothing is ever permanently lost..

 ---